jazzybones-www/jazzybones-www.github.io/root/blog/2024/06/14/0-comma.md

-12 approximately evenly spaced notes. we could just make them exactly evenly spaced and spread the dissonance across the entire scale. in this system, there are 12 notes, each at a ratio of (the 12th root of 2):1 apart. every 12th note is an octave apart, and there are no rational ratios. this system is called [12 tone equal temperament](https://en.wikipedia.org/wiki/12_equal_temperament), or 12tet, and is the standard for western music today.
+12 approximately evenly spaced notes. we could just make them exactly evenly spaced and spread the dissonance across the entire scale. in this system, there are 12 notes, each at a ratio of (the 12th root of 2):1 apart. every 12th note is an octave apart, and there are no other rational ratios. this system is called [12 tone equal temperament](https://en.wikipedia.org/wiki/12_equal_temperament), or 12tet, and is the standard for western music today.

 > sidenote: this accounts for one of the ten intervals for a tritone, and is the
 > one that i used at the beginning of this article when explaining the concept